 - The stronger and more effectively you manage that brand, the more value you convey to your colleagues, and to your company as a whole.
 Those who are unable to harness the power of presence will soon be outpaced in their professional lives by their peers.
 This session will highlight the components of establishing presence, to include dynamic behavior, poise, self-confidence, and non-verbal communication that underscores competency.

-- 5 Characteristics of a Great Team – May 15
+- May: Five Characteristics of a Great Team

 - Trust, agility, communication and systematic encouragement are hallmarks of a high-performance team.
 Participants will have the opportunity to diagnose and rate the qualities that make their team effective.
 Participants will identify the qualities that make for a high performance team, learn effective team building techniques, reaffirm the value and effectiveness of the team process and understand the leader as a team builder.

 - June: Working With you is Killing me: Conflict Resolution